PCA Initialization for Approximate Message Passing in Rotationally Invariant Models: Proof Sketch: Symmetric Square Matrices

 The second phase of the artificial AMP is designed so that its iterates $(\tbu^{T+k}, \tbf^{T+k})$ are close to $(\bu^{k}, \bdff^{k})$, for $k \ge 2$.
 For $ t \ge (T+2)$, the artificial AMP computes:

 Here, the functions $\{ u_k \}_{k \ge 2}$, are the ones used in the true AMP \eqref{eq:AMP}.
 The coefficients $\{\tsb_{t,i}\}$ for $t \ge (T+2)$ are given by:

 Since the artificial AMP is initialized with $\tbu^1$ that is correlated with $\bu^*$ and independent of the noise matrix $\bW$, a state evolution result for it can be obtained directly from \cite[Theorem 1.1]{fan2020approximate}.
 We then show in Lemma \ref{lem:sec_phase_sq} in Appendix \ref{sec:app_sec_phase_analysis} that the second phase iterates in \eqref{eq:AMPfake2} are close to the true AMP iterates in \eqref{eq:AMP}, and that their state evolution parameters are also close.
 This result yields Theorem \ref{thm:square}, as shown in Appendix \ref{subsec:app_thm_prof_sq}.
-The complete proof of Theorem \ref{thm:rect} is contained in Appendix \ref{app:pfrect}, and we describe the artificial AMP for the rectangular case along with a proof sketch in Appendix \ref{subsec:proof_sketch_rect}.
+The complete proof of Theorem \ref{thm:rect} (rectangular case) is given in Appendix \ref{app:pfrect}.
+We describe the artificial AMP for this case along with a proof sketch in Appendix \ref{subsec:proof_sketch_rect}.